leanprover-community/aesop/design.md

 When checking whether a match is valid, we now use `σ` as the initial substitution (rather than `∅`).

-TODO integration into candidate graph algorithm.
+(TODO integration into more advanced algorithms.)

 ## Application: Positivity